timg528/recipes/hardboiled_eggs/hardboiled_eggs.md

 1. Dump cup of water into pressure cooker
 2. Place steamer basket into pressure cooker and load it up with eggs
 3. Place pressure cooker lid on and set to seal the pressure
-4. Cook on low pressure for 6 minutes
+4. Once pressure is built up, cook on low pressure for 6 minutes
 5. While cooking, prepare large bowl with ice water
 6. After 6 minutes, immediately release the pressure
 7. Transfer eggs to ice water bath and chill for 15-20 minutes